In sub-Saharan Africa, diseases are rife but cure is rare. Where available, treatment is so

 The journey has been challenging but rewarding.
 Some of the main challenges we have encountered include:

-• Due to reasons of Social Stigma, Cost of Treatment and distance, it is difficult for patients with chronic ulcers who really need the service to come forward for treatment.
+• Reluctance seek treatment due to reason of Social Stigma.
+It is difficult for patients with chronic ulcers who really need the service to come forward for treatment.
 So, people prefer to treat themselves first with inadequate doses of self prescribed medications including capsules and antibiotics in hopes that their wounds will get better.
 When that fails, they consult traditional witch doctors who administer ineffective herbs in very unsanitary conditions which inadvertently make the wound worse.
 By the time they finally seek medical attention, they are in very severe pains and the wounds in such a bad state that they require skilled medical attention, high doses of pain killers, antibiotics, and months of continuous care;

-• Another challenge is that patients cannot afford the cost of continuous care after the FWTC;
+• Prohibitive Cost of Treatment.
+Most patients cannot afford the cost of continuous care after the initial Free Poblic Wound Treatment Clinic;

-• Another challenge is lack of general awareness about wound/injury prevention and management.
+General lack of awareness about wound/injury prevention and management.

 For these reasons:

-b) CWCFI also engage in providing public health education particularly on:
+b) Charity Wound Care Foundation Inc also engage in providing free public health and safety education on such topics as:

 • Infection Control